brightcove/valerie/README.md

  * separating the read/query model from the write/command model (CQRS)

 ### Example
-TBD
+TODO

 ### Horses for Courses
-The separation of validation is likely to lead to more work and a more fragmented domain model, but in cases like those above second class validation may start to get in the way rather than offering help.
+The separation of validation is likely to lead to more work and a more fragmented domain model, but in cases like those above, second class validation may start to get in the way rather than offering help.
 The ensuing implementation difficulties and/or divergent changes can lead to a loss of code structure and readibility.
 Valerie provides a decoupled alternative which allows for consistent and declarative code.